API Rules are your collection access controls and data filters.

 The syntax basically follows the format OPERAND OPERATOR OPERAND, where:

-• OPERAND - could be any of the above field literal, string (single or double quoted), number, null, true, false
+• OPERAND - could be any field literal, string (single or double quoted), number, null, true, false

 • OPERATOR - is one of: